 Besides Lycabettus Hill, where you can take a funicular to go to the top, there are two other hills you should hike in Athens.
 Maybe you don’t feel like going up on both of them, but here are your options:

 - Philopappos Hill, in the Koukaki district, is one of the largest green areas in the city of Athens.
 At the top, you can find the Philopappos Monument, and on your way up or down, you can visit the prison of Socrates.

 - Pnyx Hill is located right in the middle of Athens.
-It is one of places which has played an important role in the birth of democracy.
+It is one of the places which has played an important role in the birth of democracy.
 That is because this is where the Athenians used to gather for their popular assemblies ever since 507 BC.

-7. Enter a Greek Orthodox Church
+7. Enter a Greek-Orthodox church

 I used to think this isn’t such a special thing, and I’m not speaking here about believing in God or not.
 Compared to other churches, the ones in Athens are small, usually dark, crammed with icons and other religious objects, and bear a heavy smell of incense.
 I realized the sight and smell of a Greek Orthodox church is something new to most people when I saw the reaction of Mathieu and other tourists from other areas outside the Balkans.

 The church in the image has quite an interesting story and it’s one of the ones you should consider visiting in Athens.
 Agia Dynami is a symbol of the resilience of tradition in front of the modern world.
-If you’re curious to discover more on this subject, read about the top 5 churches to visit in Athens.

 8. Get lost in Monastiraki’s flea market